LibraryCarpentry/librarycarpentry.github.io/pages/timeline.md

 ### 2018

 IMLS grant awarded to the California Digital Library to further develop Library Carpentry.
 Chris Erdmann hired as the Community and Development Director.
-The Carpentries opens Lesson Organisation discussions with Library Carpentry 21 May 2018 and joins The Carpentries as an official Lesson Program on 1 November 2018.
+The Carpentries opened Lesson Organisation discussions with Library Carpentry on 21 May 2018 and joined The Carpentries as an official Lesson Program on 1 November 2018.

 * _[Skills Training for Librarians: Expanding Library Carpentry](http://uc3.cdlib.org/2017/11/06/skills-training-for-librarians-expanding-library-carpentry/)_ by John Chodacki
 * _[Welcome Chris Erdmann, Library Carpentry Community and Development Director](https://www.cdlib.org/cdlinfo/2018/04/17/welcome-chris-erdmann-library-carpentry-community-and-development-director/)_ by John Chodacki